10 Permits that are Required for Planning an Event

 There are two types of Temporary Use Permits.
 One is for vacant land, meaning if you are using vacant properties for temporary usage such as an event.
 The other one is if you need temporary space for loading areas, parking, vendors, etc.

 Usually, events that take place on private property such as carnivals and festivals will need this permit.

 10. Premises License

-If you are lucky, your venue will already have this license so before you apply to anything confirm with your venue whether or not a premises license is granted (this might save you from getting other unnecessary permits as well).
+If you are lucky, your venue will already have this license, so before you apply for anything, confirm with your venue whether a premises license is granted (this might save you from getting other unnecessary permits as well).